It may be easier to get rid of your student loans than you ever thought possible!

 And the Perkins program requires you to have a Perkins loan and work in certain fields for five years for 100% forgiveness or to volunteer for four years to have 70% of your debt wiped out.

-In addition to these programs, you may be eligible to have any type of federal student loan discharged or canceled if your school closes, violates certain laws, or misleads you about the services you get by taking out education loans.
+In addition to these programs, you may be eligible to have any type of federal student loan discharged or cancelled if your school closes, violates certain laws, or misleads you about the services you get by taking out education loans.
 Federal loans can also be discharged if you die, you took out a loan for someone who dies, or you become permanently disabled.

 With student loan forgiveness programs, there is no income limit or requirement to qualify.
 However, because your income affects your payment amount when you use an income-based repayment plan, higher income means you’ll have a smaller remaining loan balance to be forgiven.